Maintaining Live Cells on the Microscope Stage

 An overriding factor in the successful observation of biological phenomena in living cells is that the particular line chosen for study and imaging must display the necessary morphological and physiological properties to clearly demonstrate the concept of interest.
 In studies targeting mitosis, for example, many cell lines are less than adequate for imaging due to the fact that dividing cells become spherical and may detach from the substrate.
 Instead, cell lines that remain relatively flat and attached to the substrate during mitosis are far superior in revealing the fine details of the mitotic spindle during cell division.
 Among the most useful lines for mitosis studies are rat kangaroo kidney cells (PtK1 and PtK2 lines; see Table 2), which can only be transfected at relatively low efficiency, but contain a small number of chromosomes that are easier to distinguish in the microscope.
 Several other kidney cell lines, including one from the pig (LLC-PK1) and another from the African green monkey (BS-C-1) also remain attached during mitosis and are far more susceptible to transfection.
 Both the pig and monkey cells contain more chromosomes than the rat kangaroo, but their ease of transfection and imaging make them excellent alternatives for investigations of mitosis.
 In addition to being useful for observations of the mitotic spindle, cells that remain flattened on the culture chamber glass during cell division can also reveal the distribution of other cellular components, such as the Golgi apparatus, cytoskeletal elements, endoplasmic reticulum, and mitochondria.

-Useful Mammalian Cell Lines for Live-Cell Imaging Experiments
+Table 2 - Useful Mammalian Cell Lines for Live-Cell Imaging Experiments

 Investigations of the cytoskeleton should be conducted with cells that exhibit high levels of expression and specific localization of the protein(s) that are being studied.
 Filamentous actin stress fibers are usually much more clearly defined in fibroblast cells than epithelial cells, but there are many exceptions.
 Cytokeratin intermediate filaments form extensive networks throughout the cytoplasm, which are readily visualized with immunofluorescence or fluorescent proteins in several epithelial cell lines (although not universally).
 Unfortunately, cytokeratin networks are either poorly defined or virtually absent in fibroblast cells, as well as many varieties of epithelial and endothelial cells.
 Likewise, vimentin, desmin, peripherin, neurofilaments, lamins, and glial fibrillary acidic protein (GFAP) intermediate filaments form prominent structural networks in many cell types, but are difficult to detect in others.
 In almost all cases, the target cell line should first be fixed and tested with synthetic fluorophores and/or antibody labeling prior to attempting to localize fluorescent proteins for live-cell imaging.